robinrodricks/FluentFTP/README.md

 Check the [Wiki](https://github.com/robinrodricks/FluentFTP/wiki).

+## Tests

+We have an extensive automated test suite that tests FluentFTP against many servers.
+We use docker to locally manage virtual FTP servers that are used for testing.

+Learn more on the [Automated Testing](https://github.com/robinrodricks/FluentFTP/wiki/Automated-Testing) page.

 ## Sponsorship

 If FluentFTP helped you or your organization, consider [sponsoring the project](https://github.com/sponsors/robinrodricks) by donating a small amount per month.
 Even $20 goes a long way!
 Everything I receive goes into household expenses and paying the bills.